Electroconvulsive Therapy (ECT)

 - Long-lasting seizure

-- Having a history of heart problems, stroke, or high blood pressure
+- A history of heart problems, stroke , or high blood pressure

-- Pregnancy—this form of therapy may increase the risk of complications in the fetus
+- Pregnancy—may increase the risk of problems for the baby

 - Increased age